 For example, Cisco Jabber has an app bundle ID: com.cisco.jabberIM.
 When a user imports an app into BlackBerry Dynamics Good Control or UEM, the BlackBerry Entitlement ID for an app must be unique in the world.
-Appdome lets you change the GD App ID (BlackBerry Entitlement ID) in Fusion before uploading the app to Good Control or UEM.
+Appdome lets you change the GD App ID (BlackBerry Entitlement ID) while Building before uploading the app to Good Control or UEM.
 This will ensure there are no conflicts.

 Note, the GD App ID must be below 32 characters, it cannot have uppercase letters, and it cannot have special characters.
 Appdome will automatically correct uppercase letters to lowercase if uppercase letters are entered for the BlackBerry Dynamics Entitlement ID.

 Optionally you can change the GD App Version (BlackBerry Dynamics Entitlement Version).

 The GD App Version may contain only digits and dots.
 It can have 4 or less segments of 4 or less numbers separated by dots.
 Leading zeros are not allowed.

 Not allowed: 1.02.3.33 or 10.22(mdm).1.2 or 18.104.22.168.5